taemincode/taemincode.github.io/_posts/2025-8-16-logistic-regression.md

 ---

 ### 📌 Introduction
 Previously, we've learned that [linear regression](/ml/2025/08/06/linear-regression.html) was fitting the best line through data.
-Logistic regression is fitting the best S-shaped curve.
+Logistic regression fits an S-shaped curve (sigmoid function) to the data.
 Logistic regression is also a type of `supervised learning` (has labeled data), and while linear regression is a regression model which predicts continuous values for its output, logistic regression is a classification model (although it's called logistic 'regression'), which can only have two possible outputs: 0 and 1.
 This model is used to find out yes or no questions.
 Such as spam detection (is this a spam or not?), medical diagnosis (does this person have a disease or not?), and fraud detection (is this a fraudulent transaction or not?).

 ### 🧠 The Big Idea
 ![Logistic regression example](/assets/images/posts/2025/logistic-regression/logistic_regression.png)
-Instead of predicting direct values like clean your regression, logistic regression, predicts probabilities.
-As I mentioned above, you predict the probabilities through the S shaped curve, also called the sigmoid function or the logistic function.
+Instead of predicting continuous values like linear regression, logistic regression predicts probabilities.
+As I mentioned above, you predict the probabilities through the S-shaped curve, also called the sigmoid function or the logistic function.
 The equation for the sigmoid function is:<br>
 $\sigma(z) = \frac{1}{1 + e^{-z}}$<br>
 where<br>
 $z = wx + b$<br>
-From the graph above, we could notice that as the input value $x$ increases the probability $x$ increases as well.
+From the graph above, we could notice that as the input value $x$ increases, the predicted probability increases as well.
 Through the sigmoid function, we could separate data.

 ### 🧩 How It Works
 Logistic regression works as follows:
-1. Take input features: let's say that we have features such as study hours, and we want to know if a student will pass their test based on it.
+1. Take input features: in this example, let's create an algorithm that predicts if a student will pass their test based on study hours.
 2. Compute the weighted sum: $z = w x + b$ (similar to linear regression).
 3. Apply the sigmoid function: $\hat{y} = \sigma(z) = \dfrac{1}{1 + e^{-z}}$ (this will give us a probability between 0 and 1)
 4. Make a prediction: